stefanief9655/sep11-freedom-project/tool/learning-log.md

     print(math.sqrt(-4));                        // 2i
     ```
     * This is some of what I learned

+12/13/23
+* Looked at possible things math.js can be used to create.
+* Practiced using the multiply part of math.js to see how I will utlize it in my freedom project.

 ### Questions
 * Will this make my freedom project easier to create or will it end up taking more time then a possible other tool?